Carmel Military Divorce Attorneys

 Under the Uniformed Services Former Spouses' Protection Act (USFSPA), spouses of military members are afforded certain benefits and protections that regular civilians are not entitled to.
 This can include the division of military retired pay, disability benefits, and other matters.

-The Carmel family law attorneys and staff at HOLLINGSWORTH ROBERTS MEANS have come to understand that even significant geographic distance between ourselves and our military clients is largely irrelevant.
+The Carmel military divorce lawyers and staff at HOLLINGSWORTH ROBERTS MEANS have come to understand that even significant geographic distance between ourselves and our military clients is largely irrelevant.
 Our lawyers have worked successfully with military clients all over the world.

 We have proudly worked with members of the armed forces or their spouses in Saudi Arabia, Iraq, Kuwait, Germany, Afghanistan, Japan, South Korea, Guam, and other areas.
-Our team is dedicated to providing outstanding legal services to our military clients.
+Our team is dedicated to providing outstanding legal services to our military clients in Carmel, Indinapolis, and throughout Indiana.
 We can serve your needs, regardless of where you currently reside.
 We know how daunting family law problems can sometimes be and do whatever we can to make sure that your experience with us is a positive and successful one.

 Ready to discuss your military divorce?
 Contact our family law firm in Carmel today to set up a consultation!